team-checkr/fsharp-starter/README.md

 When ever you make changes to your code, it should automatically be recompiled and any analysis will be rerun in Inspectify.

+> **Note:** The first time you try to run `inspectify` might take a few minutes because the script will download various dependencies.
+Depending on your system, you might also have to restart your computer after successfully running the script for the first time.

+For most tasks, there is a reference implementation that you can use (by checking the corresponding button) for comparison.

 ## First steps

 Open the repository in your code editor, and navitage to [`Calculator.fs`](Calculator.fs).
 This file contains the starting point for implementing the simple arithmetic calculator.